Continuing Education at Presence

 See All Upcoming Sessions

-In this self-paced course, learners will become familiar with characteristics of language skills that impact reading, select tools to assess the primary characteristics of dyslexia, and differentiate phonemic proficiency from phonological awareness.
-Instructors: Anise Flowers Anise Flowers, PhD, Clinical Child Psychologist, School Partnership Director at Presence Anise Flowers is a Licensed Clinical Psychologist and received her Ph.D. in Clinical Child Psychology from Louisiana State University.
-Anise was an Assessment Consultant with Pearson Clinical Assessment for 18 years, she presented at numerous workshops and conferences throughout Texas on a variety of assessment topics.
-Anise has a particular interest in the area of Dyslexia/Reading Disorders.
-She created this course to share her knowledge of achievement tests.
-Financial Disclosures: Anise is an employee of Presence Non-Financial Disclosures: Former Assessment Consultant with Pearson Clinical Assessment.
-Target Audience: Speech-language pathologists, School Psychologists Education Level: Intermediate Time Ordered Agenda: Introductions and Disclosures (5 minutes) Module 1: The Intersection of Language and Literacy (55 minutes) Establishing Shared Language (6 minutes) Connecting Reading and Language (18 minutes) Reading Concerns Arise (10 minutes) Dyslexia (10 minutes) The Dyslexia Debate (8 minutes) Evaluation Considerations (3 minutes) Module 2: Achievement Tests for Assessing Dyslexia Characteristics (35 minutes) Assessing Dyslexia (5 minutes) Assessing Contributing Factors (25 minute) Case Studies (5 minutes) Module 3: The Importance of Phonemic Proficiency (10 minutes) The Importance of Phonemic Proficiency (10 minutes) Conclusion (5 minutes) Contact Hours: 1.5 hours Cancellation Policy: Continuing education courses are offered at no cost to contracted and employed Presence providers.
+Course Description In this self-paced course, you'll explore how childhood apraxia of speech, traditionally viewed as a motor-planning disorder treated with regimented and repetitive practices, can be approached more thoughtfully.
+Through lecture, reflection activities, and examples, you'll discover how speech components of respectful treatment approaches contrast with traditional therapy strategies.
+Instructors: Alisson Reber Alisson Reber, MA, CCC-SLP Alisson received her BA in viola in 2007 and her MA in Speech Language Pathology in 2013.
+Her first exposure to CAS came unexpectedly in 2008, through supporting an apraxia expert in genotype/phenotype research activities.
+Since then, she has enjoyed gaining significant virtual and in-person experience helping "tricky" clients access respectful, child-led speech sound therapy that adheres to principles of motor learning.
+Financial Disclosures: Alisson worked for Presence for six years and was compensated for creating this presentation.
+Non-Financial Disclosures: none Target Audience: Speech-language Pathologists Education Level: Intermediate Time Ordered Agenda: Instructor Biography and Disclosures (5 minutes) Course Agenda & Reflection (5 minutes) An Overview of Apraxia (3 minutes) CAS Therapy (25 minutes) Respectful Therapy (20 minutes) Course Conclusion (5 minutes) Contact Hours: 1 hour Cancellation Policy: Continuing education courses are offered at no cost to contracted and employed Presence providers.
 In the event a course is canceled, the participants will have the option to attend a rescheduled event offered within 60 days of the canceled course.
 Please note: Registered participants who register for live courses but do not attend or cancel with less than 24 hours notice may have future course registration restricted after three documented incidents.
 Accessibility Policy: Our courses are intended to be accessible by addressing the needs of not only people with mobility impairments, but also those with sensory impairments (i.e., hearing, speech, vision), and emotional or learning disabilities.
 Available accommodations include but are not limited to Closed Captioning, color contrast, transcription of auditory and visual information, as well as adjustable font sizes.
-Please contact the Continuing Education team at ceteam@presencelearning.com to request additional accommodations.
-Complaint Policy: Any course concerns should be directed to Presence's Continuing Education team at ceteam@presencelearning.com within two weeks of course completion.
+Please contact asksupport@presence.com to request additional accommodations.
+Complaint Policy: Any course concerns should be directed to asksupport@presence.com within two weeks of course completion.
 Completion Requirements: To earn a course certificate, participants are required to complete the course, pass a quiz with 80% accuracy, (3 attempts are allowed), and complete a course feedback survey.
-Please download your certificate upon completion of course.
-Read More
+Please download your certificate upon completion of the course.
+Read more

 Shopping Cart